Kimhyr/Kedit/README.md

 ## What's with the buffer?

+**WARNING**: The my big O notation is not very good, nor my description of the variables.

 The process of inserting a string into a rope is too slow.
 First, you must locate the requested position in the rope within a $O(\log{n})$ time complexity, where $n$ is the length of the rope; then, you must split the string, and